Writing good text alternatives

 Let’s try an example.

-Bad: Couple on a beach
+Bad: Couple on a beach.

-Good: Couple smiling and embracing on a beach
+Good: Couple smiling and embracing on a beach.

-Do you see how the second piece of alt text communicated the emotion better?
+Notice how the second piece of alt text communicated the emotion better?

-Good: Worker bees building honeycomb
+Good: Worker bees in a hive.

 The first piece of alt text might use the ‘keep it short’ rule, but it compromises on communicating the idea.
 Abstract images are often used to explain a concept, so include relevant details.